FAQ for Students

 Guarantors MUST live in the United States, provide their social security number and photo ID to be screened, and meet all other requirements outlined in the Prospect Qualifying Criteria.
 The Lease Contract Guaranty must be signed before moving in.

-Joint liability leases bind you to your roommates for the full amount of the monthly rent and any other balances due, including any final charges such a cleaning, damages, final utilities, etc. when processing your Move-Out Statement.
+Joint liability leases bind you to your roommates for the full amount of the monthly rent and any other balances due, including any final charges such as cleaning, damages, final utilities, etc. when processing your Move-Out Statement.
 Among you and your roommates, you may split the rent as you see fit, but it must all be paid by the due date.
-Each roommate may have an own online account from which to pay rent.
+Each roommate may have their own online account from which to pay rent.
 Rent payments by check or money order are also accepted in our office.

 When you move in, we will give you an Inventory and Condition Form.
 It is very important to note the condition of your apartment at this time.
 This form will be compared to the condition of your apartment when you move out.
 We will also give you details on exactly what we expect of your apartment when you move out.
 If you follow these instructions, you should have no problems receiving a fair refund if all other balances are covered at the time of move out, and proper notice is given.